If this FAQ didn't solve your problem, please feel free to ask on the Babel-users mailing list.

 in ip ::/0 ge 1 deny

-If you are very short on space, sbabeld is a stub-only implementation of Babel.
+If you are running IPv6 only, sbabeld is a stub-only implementation of Babel.

 Network monitors Tcpdump groks Babel starting with version 4.2.1.
 Wireshark has support since version 1.6.0.